ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.modbus/README.md

 Both solutions **RTU over TCP** and **TCP** works well.

+### Do not use multiple registers
+If slave does not support "write multiple registers" command, you can activate it to get warnings, when the multiple registers will be written.

+### Write interval
+Delay between two write requests in ms. Default 0.

 ## Data types

 - uint16be - Unsigned 16 bit (Big Endian): AABB => AABB